AmpersandTarski/Ampersand/docs/landingpage/1-interested-visitor.md

 Ampersand is freely available as an [open source project in GitHub](https://github.com/AmpersandTarski).

-## What are the key features of Ampersand?
-### Declarative
-Ampersand is a [declarative](../conceptual/why-declarative.md) language, which means that you can add, update, or delete any rule in your code without affecting other rules.
-This is enables incremental development.
-It also means that rules are free of side effects.
-That means that the result of evaluating a rule only depends on the context and not on the number of times you evaluate that rule.

-### Reactive
-Ampersand is a [reactive] language.
-It does not follow a pre-specified procedure, but it reacts to events from outside and inside the system.
-If you want to enforce a procedure, you must specify the right constraints.

-### Statically typed
-All relations in a context together form a conceptual model.
-The Ampersand compiler uses this model for type checking the rules you specify in an Ampersand script.
-The word ``static'' refers to type checking by the compiler (as opposed to dynamic typing, which is done at run time).
-This prevents many run time errors, presenting them at compile time as type errors.
-Static typing is known to save modelers much effort and to enhance the quality of the generated code.
-For a novice, static type checking can yield some frustration, which will quickly dissolve as your experience grows.

-### Constraints
-Each rule in Ampersand is a constraint on a dataset.
-The information system generated by Ampersand keeps that constraint satisfied.
-If compliance with a rule means that it is satisfied all the time, it is fair to say that an Ampersand application delivers compliance with all the rules in its script.

-This differs from decision rules and computation rules, which can be ``called'' to get a result.
-Decision rules are a specific form of constraint, so Ampersand can deal with that naturally.
-Computation rules have not been implemented yet.

-### Formal
-Ampersand is a formal language, based on Relation Algebra (also known as the Calculus of Relations).
-It uses a formal language to ensure that business rules can be defined precisely and that a compiler can transform it to software.
-Relation Algebra has been chosen because it is easy to write software to reason with terms in relation algebra.
-(That is because relation algebra does not use variables and quantifiers and because its algebraic properties are well-established.)
-Also, Relation Algebra is closely related to Relational Algebra, so generating correct code is easy.
-For users of Ampersand, getting to work with relations, concepts and interfaces is easy.
-However, for specifying your own rules you must learn to use the operators of relation algebra.

-Scientific foundations of Ampersand have been published in the International Conference on Relation Algebraic Methods in Computer Science ([RAMiCS](http://www.ramics-conference.org/)) from 2011 onwards.

 ## Who is behind Ampersand?
 ## How does Ampersand compare to other methods and tools?